Taking a career break. A Gen Y view on the traditional career ladder

 I am currently on a career break.
 This break has possibly been one of the best career decisions I have made in my working life as a corporate lawyer in London.
 As part of the new generation of workers, which will have to work until the age of 70 or even longer, my suggestion is why not have a different approach to the traditional career ladder and chill the pace?

 This is not to say I am not serious about my career.

 “I am very serious about my career.
 And my career break.”

 I am a very serious person altogether and this not part of an unfocused quest to “find myself.”

-Having the ultimate stressful career and working oneself to the bone has lost its appeal somewhat.
+Having the ultimate stressful career and working oneself to the bone at everyone’s beck and call has lost its appeal somewhat.
 Gone are the promises of inflated salaries, disproportionate 6 figure bonuses, quick-fire progression to the top for the hard workers and becoming wealthy by “climbing the property ladder” at lightning speed.
 The recent recession has stripped my generation of these types of golden opportunities that were the blessings of our parents’ time.

 In a move that has surprised my London bosses, I am relocating to Dubai.
 I will be doing the exact same thing but in a hot climate where I can go to the beach after work.
 This is not to be considered as part of my career break, more of a tactical and strategic career move, a very exciting one, specifically to increase my market value.